Massachusetts Comprehensive Assessment System

 The Massachusetts Comprehensive Assessment system, commonly abbreviated as MCAS /ˈɛmkæs/, is Massachusetts's statewide standards-based assessment program developed in 1993 in response to the Massachusetts Education Reform Act of the same year.
 State and federal law mandates that all students who are enrolled in the tested grades and who are educated with Massachusetts public funds participate in MCAS testing.

 If necessary, students are given multiple opportunities to take the test to maximize the chance that said student will pass the exam.

-Preparation

-Students are prepared for the exams throughout their academic careers through primary and secondary education.
-However, if an individual student needs help improving in a particular test, the first step in giving that student the extra help he or she needs is to identify specific weaknesses.
-Sometimes the student, teachers, or parents are aware of the weaknesses; sometimes they are not.
-Diagnostic tests may be administered to ascertain a student's strengths and weaknesses.
+In 2024, a ballot question was passed that made MCAS no longer a high school graduation requirement.

-Grade levels
+Grade Levels

 Students take different tests according to their grade level.
 In addition to these tests, students may be required to take tryouts and pilot tests.
 The following list is current as of spring 2017.
 It is required for a student to pass the English Language Arts, Mathematics and Science and Technology/Engineering portions of the Grade 10 test in order to meet the Competency Determination requirement.

 Note: High School students take a Science and Technology/Engineering test in biology, chemistry, introductory physics, or technology/engineering.

 Note: The History and Social Sciences test has been placed on hold due to budgetary concerns.

 An Educational Proficiency Plan EPP must be developed for the subject matter area(s) in English Language Arts and mathematics in which students did not meet or exceed a scaled score of 240.